macovaseas/ProCache/README.md

-# ProCache
+# ProCache: Constraint-Aware Feature Caching with Selective Computation for Diffusion Transformer Acceleration (AAAI 2026)
-Diffusion Transformer Acceleration
+The offical code for ProCache is coming soon.